ASVIX920/4-Bit-ALU-Arithmetic-Logic-Unit-/README.md

 >Implement additional ALU operations (e.g., shift left/right, carry flag output).
 >Explore pipelining techniques for improved performance.
 >Develop a graphical user interface (GUI) for interactive testing.

+IMPORTANT SIDENOTE: The attached file "1BitAdder.bdf" is the design for the 1BitAdder blackbox included in the 4-bit ALU design.
+I've already uploaded the .bsf symbol file but you could also observe the real design.